 As the summer heat cools down to a brisk and chilly autumn, winter will soon be upon you and your lawn.
-To ensure your lawn survives the harsh winter, there are steps you should take to maintain your lawn
+To ensure your lawn survives the harsh winter, there are steps you should take to maintain your lawn during the cold.

 Feed your lawn

-in the fall and then again just before the ground is frozen will help prepare it for the coming spring.
+Feeding your lawn in the fall and then again just before the ground is frozen will help prepare it for the coming spring.
 Cool weather grasses like Kentucky bluegrass, fescues, and perennial ryegrass should be fertilized twice--the first time in mid- to late September, and the second time just before the ground freezes (usually around Thanksgiving).
 Have your soil tested to make sure you're giving your lawn the nutrients it needs.
 You'll learn the soil's pH and nutrient levels, and the tester will give you recommendations for fertilizers.

 There are exceptions for certain United States regiona, however.
 Areas with lawns comprised of Bermuda, Zoysia, St. Augustine and centipede grasses go dormant in the winter and don't need fertilizer.
 These areas include the Deep South (Georgia, Alabama), south Texas and the Southwest.